maximdanilchenko/resume/readme.md

 #### Department Lead (R&D)
 Jun 2022 - Mar 2023

-- Management of 4 teams - 2 product teams and 2 platform teams.
-Hiring, motivation, new teams and processes building, career dialogues etc. Launched 2 new teams from scratch.
+- Managed 4 teams (2 product, 2 platform), launched 2 new teams from scratch, established processes, hiring, career development, and motivation programs.
 Participation in direction and department activities.
 - Interaction with a wide range of different teams and directions to achieve development goals and bring projects to the finishing stage.
 #### Software Engineer Team Lead (R&D)
 Feb 2020 - Jun 2022